sensors-inl/Nervous-Sensors/README.md

 Usage: nervous [OPTIONS]

 Options:
-  -g, --gui           Show real-time data graph
-  -f, --folder PATH   Save CSV data files in folder -l, --lsl           Send sensor data on LSL outlets -s, --sensors TEXT  ECGxxx,EDAxxx... : Give the name of the sensors you want
+  -s, --sensors TEXT      ECGxxx,EDAxxx... : Give the name of the sensors you
-                      to use.
-Make sure to put 'ecg' or 'eda' in their name so the program will know which type of sensor you want to use (not case sensitive).
+                          want to use.
+Make sure to put 'ECG' or 'EDA' in their name so the program will know which type of sensor you want to use (not case sensitive).
+  -g, --gui               Show real-time data graph.
+  -f, --folder PATH       Save CSV data files in folder.
+  -l, --lsl               Send sensor data on LSL outlets.
+  -p, --parallel INTEGER  Number of parallel connection tentatives authorized.
   --help                  Show this message and exit.
 ```

 ### Example